Main Content

 • By releasing the rights to the inventor(s).

-3. If the creator does not agree with the decision of the Associate Provost for Research, a written appeal may be submitted to the Provost within 30 days of notification of the decision.
+3. If the creator does not agree with the decision of the Vice Provost for Research, a written appeal may be submitted to the Provost within 30 days of notification of the decision.
 The Provost will respond within 10 working days.
 If the creator wishes to appeal again, a written appeal may be submitted to the Chancellor within 10 working days.
 The decision of the Chancellor is final in such matters.